journeyofthesoul/journeyofthesoul/README.md

 GET /julian HTTP/3
 ```

 Hello !
-I'm Julian, a full-stack DevOps engineer.
-What do I even by that?
-It's a term I made up. 😄
+I'm Julian — a full-stack DevOps engineer.
+What do I mean by that?
+Well… it’s a term I made up. 😄

-I'm interested in **everything** in the application engineering pipeline - circuit and firmware design, OS development, application / web development (backend/frontend),
-networking, cloud, on-premise server management, devops, automation, testing, monitoring, multi-vendor negotiations - you name it !
+I’m passionate about **every part** of the application engineering pipeline — from circuit and firmware design to OS development, web and application development (both backend and frontend), networking, cloud infrastructure, on-prem server management, DevOps, automation, testing, monitoring, even multi-vendor negotiations — you name it!

-While bulk of my professional career, including my current position, is in DevOps/SRE, I've had some experience in all my areas of interest, part through my educational background, and part as a hobbyist.
+While most of my professional experience (including my current role) lies in DevOps and SRE, I’ve had exposure to all these fields — partly through my education, and partly as a lifelong hobbyist.

-I believe that we should all work towards a world where everyone can follow their dreams and no one shackles chains on anyone.
+I believe we should all work toward a world where everyone can pursue their dreams freely — where no one places chains on anyone else.

-Engineers have a strong power to contribute to that and I would like to take part in that grand mission so long as my soul inhabits my body.
+Engineers hold great power to help make that world a reality, and I want to contribute to that mission for as long as I live.

-I had this account since 2020 but almost never touched it.
-I've always had ideas, things I'd like to implement, build and work on but never got the chance to do so being held back by my personal weaknesses.
+I’ve had this GitHub account since 2020, but barely touched it for a long time.
+I’ve always had ideas I wanted to build and share, but personal weaknesses held me back.

-After an epiphany on the hard problem of consciousness and the value of all human life, I've decided to give it all and become the best version of me so I may touch and help out those in need.
+After an epiphany about consciousness and the intrinsic value of every human life, I decided to give my all — to become the best version of myself and use my skills to help others.

-_This is my prime drive for learning, and becoming a skilled programmer which made me start and maintain my github seriously this year of 2025._

-- 🔭 Please look at my work in Github and give me feedback !!
+_That realization is what drives me to learn, grow, and maintain this GitHub seriously since 2025._

+- 🔭 Check out my projects here on GitHub — I’d love your feedback!
-- 👯 Please ask me to collaborate in your projects.
-The worse I could say is no.
+- 👯 Feel free to invite me to collaborate on your projects!
+The worst I can say is no — and even then, I’ll probably be very interested.
+(I just might have to decline due to family responsibilities.)
-I'm sure I will at least be super interested, but due to familial responsibilities I may reject having a key part.
-- 💬 Ask me about anything in life !
-I may not be the wisest out there, but I have my own personal opinions on everything.
+- 💬 Ask me anything — tech, life, philosophy, anything.
+I’m not the wisest person out there, but I always have an opinion.
-- ⚡ Other things I like: Spicy Foods, Weight Training, Calisthenics, Bouldering
+- ⚡ Other things I love: Spicy food 🌶️, weight training 🏋️, calisthenics 🤸, bouldering 🧗, rpg games 🎮.

 <!--
 **journeyofthesoul/journeyofthesoul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.